About two weeks ago, the BBC screened a documentary film by Louis Theroux called: “My Scientology Movie”.

 But as the film depicts, the more people progress within Scientology, and the more deeply involved they become, the more oppressive and controlling the organisation becomes.
 Rather than promoting inner freedom as they claim, they seem to become more and more life-denying and life-controlling.

 The evidence of this is how ex-Scientologists who have spoken out against the organisation have become targets of intimidation.
 In addition, Scientologists are encouraged by Scientology to cut ties with family members who have left the organisation in much the same way that Jehova Witnesses are encouraged to dissociate themselves from their ex-Jehova Witness family members.

-In the end there are two kinds of religious systems: those that enable people to grow to greater wholeness, enabling people to take responsibility for themselves and play a positive role within their communities and in the world, and those religious systems that become restrictive, inhibiting life, inhibiting growth to wholeness, humility, responsibility and compassion.
+In the end there are two kinds of religious systems: those that enable people to grow to greater wholeness, enabling people to take responsibility for themselves, to grow towards true freedom and play a positive role within their communities and in the world, and those religious systems that become restrictive, inhibiting life, inhibiting growth to wholeness, humility, responsibility and compassion.

 This has perhaps been the history of religion throughout the world.

 We don't have Netflix, but I have seen that in recent weeks there has been a drama series based on Sri Baghawan Rajneesh, and Indian Spiritual teacher who later took on the name Osho, but was otherwise known as the Sex-Guru, partly because he often spoke about sex, but also because he had a reputation of sleeping with his female devotees.

 What had started as a group promoting love and spiritual awakening in the early 1970's, by the early 1980's had become dysfunctional and toxic.
 One of the devotees from Scotland who had been part of the inner circle, recently reflected that he decided to leave the group when he realised that they were no longer about love, but rather the group had in his words, 'become a monster'.